jaycode/mathematics-of-love/interactive/readme.md

 Luckily I only have distributed the link to my Facebook friends.
 So I browsed around, and found out [a couple of alternatives for the web server](http://stackoverflow.com/questions/14814201/can-i-serve-multiple-clients-using-just-flask-app-run-as-standalone).
 I ended up using [Tornado in tandem with Flask](http://stackoverflow.com/questions/8143141/using-flask-and-tornado-together/8247457#8247457), since it was super fast to set up.

+**17 Sept 2015**
+Improved the app based on feedback from the wonderful Udacity community:

+- Fixed add and remove goals feature.
+Used to have many small glitches.
+- Less colors.
+- Updated mouse hover behavior in main visualization.
+- Fixed edge case of rejecting 0 candidate.

 ## Feedback

 Some of the discussions were done verbally, but I have also gathered some feedback from other sources for this project.